 - Your outgoing MSP’s contract terms in plain language.
 Notice period, fees, what they own (data, configurations, scripts) versus what you own.

 - A target operating model.
 What do you want IT to look like 90 days after migration completes?
-“The same as before but cheaper” is rarely the right answer; an honest answer involves changes you’ve been wanting to make.
+“The same as before but cheaper” is rarely the right answer; an honest answer involves changes you have been wanting to make.

-We strongly recommend running the selection process AFTER Phase 1, not before.
+We strongly recommend running the selection process AFTER Phase 1, rather than before.
 A vendor pitch lands very differently when you can hand them a documented current state and a target operating model.

 Phase 2: Onboarding + parallel run (Days 30-75)